evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - **Standard Form** : $f(x) = ax^2 + bx +c$
 - **Vertex Form** : $a(x-h)^2 + k$
 - Be very careful with signs, if '-h' is not a negative number (addition sign instead) it would be a '-'negative' vertex
+- When the leading coefficent for the $x^2$ term is not zero, you need to divide the $x^2 x^1$ terms by the coefficient AND also the number you are ADDING and SUBTRACTING from the 'completing the square' process
 ### 📝 Concept Explanation: Why We Complete the Square

 The reason we **cut the x¹ coefficient in half and square it** when converting a quadratic function from standard form to vertex form is to create a **Perfect Square Trinomial (PST)**, which is the necessary step for the method called **Completing the Square**.